oppia/oppia-web-developer-docs/Instructions-for-making-PR-passes.md

 * To give a human touch to the PR process.
 * To decrease the number of open PRs.

 As of this writing, Oppiabot has been in operation for about 2 years with the goal of automating most of the processes that used to be done by the former maintainers group on a weekly basis.
 However, replacing a human with a bot resulted in decreased "warmth" in the review process and more PRs were being closed rather than being completed.
-After the dev workflow lead resumed the process of manually reviewing PRs, PRs were being completed faster and fewer were closed.
+After the dev workflow lead resumed the process of manually reviewing PRs, PRs were being completed faster, and fewer were closed.
 Therefore, the community should strive to have a human in the review process as much as possible.

-### For Core Maintainers:
+### Purpose:

-The purpose of the rotation is to gauge the health the community and PR process, it is **not** to take over the responsibility of checking PR health.
+The purpose of the rotation is to gauge the health of the community and the PR process, it is **not** to take over the responsibility of checking PR health.
 At the end of completing all of the steps below, you should be able to:

 * Gauge the overall wellbeing of the community.
 * Know the current responsibilities of individuals.